Who Pays for My Damaged Boat at the Marina?

 Whose fault is this?

 Storms are considered "Acts of God" by insurance companies, so you really can't be held responsible for the wind blowing your boat into someone else's in many cases.
-However, sometimes marinas have rules in place for severe weather.
-If a storm is in the forecast, they might require boat owners to have tied their boats more securely, and if they fail to do so, it's possible they could be held responsible for any resulting incidents, but this depends on the marina.
+However, sometimes, marinas have rules in place for severe weather.
+If a storm is in the forecast, they might require boat owners to tie their boats more securely, and if they fail to do so, it's possible they could be held responsible for any resulting incidents, but this depends on the marina.

 How will boat insurance handle this?